 ABSTRACT.
-We study scaling limits of a Laplacian pinning model in (1+1) dimension and derive sample path large deviations for the profile height function.
-The model is given by a Gaussian integrated random walk (or a Gaussian integrated random walk bridge) perturbed by an attractive force towards the zero-level.
-We study in detail the behaviour of the rate function and show that it can admit up to five minimisers depending on the choices of pinning strength and boundary conditions.
-This study complements corresponding large deviation results for Gaussian gradient systems with pinning in (1+1)-dimension ([FS04]) in (1+d)-dimension ([BF009]), and recently in higher dimensions in [BCF14].
+For Laplacian models in dimension (1 + 1) we derive sample path large deviations for the profile height function, that is, we study scaling limits of Gaussian integrated random walks and Gaussian integrated random walk bridges perturbed by an attractive force towards the zero-level, called pinning.
+We study in particular the regime when the rate functions of the corresponding large deviation principles admit more than one minimiser, in our models either two, three, or five minimiser depending on the pinning strength and the boundary conditions.
+This study complements corresponding large deviation results for gradient systems with pinning for Gaussian random walk bridges in (1 + 1)-dimension ([FS04]) and in (1 + d)-dimension ([BF009]), and recently in higher dimensions in [BCF14].
+In particular it turns out that the Laplacian cases, i.e., integrated random walks, show richer and more complex structures of the minimiser of the rate functions which are linked to different phases.